HackYourFuture/JavaScript3/Week3/MAKEME.md

 ```
 Topics discussed this week:
-• Object Oriented Programming
+• Object Oriented Programming and ES6 Classes
-    • this
+• The this keyword
-    • call
-    • apply
-    • bind
+• call, apply, bind
-• Code flow (order of execution)
 ```

->[Here](/Week2/README.md) you find the readings you have to complete before the eighth lecture.

 ## Step 1: Give feedback